TOPIA

 social media fueling misinformation

-2008-2012: EMERGENCE of social media
+2008-2012: Expansion of social media

 Facebook, Twitter, and YouTube explode in popularity.

-No regulation on content accuracy—misinformation spreads freely.
+No regulation on content accuracy results in misinformation spreading freely.

 Viral content becomes more valuable than verified content.